Zanouskaya/color-kobrin/README.md

 # color-kobrin

 Color-kobrin.by is a website that displays information about the company's products.
-You can go to the product page, color palette, and contacts from the main page.
+You can go to the Product page, Color Palette, Calculator and Contacts from the main page.
 Navigation and footer are inserted using the JS-code.
-The product page is filled with product cards from the data file, you can filter by category and use the search.
+The Product page is filled with product cards from the data file, you can filter by category and use the search.
 Detailed information is displayed on a separate page after clicking on the card.
-The color picker page also displays cards from the color data file.
+The Color Palette page also displays cards from the color data file.
-Using the buttons on the cards, you can switch to the color display mode on the whole screen, as well as save to favorites.
+Using the buttons on the cards, you can switch to the color display mode on the full screen, as well as save to favorites.
-Favorite Colors is a tab with different colors and saturation wounds.
+Favorite colors is a tab with different colors and different saturation.
 Data from this tab is not stored in the browser.
+The Calculator page has an algorithm for calculating the required amount of paint depending on the surface and type of paint.
 The page with contact details is quite simple and does not have any additional features.

 ---